Brian Lenihan Jnr

-Brian Joseph Lenihan (21 May 1959 – 10 June 2011) was an Irish Fianna Fáil politician who served as Minister for Finance from 2008 to 2011, Deputy Leader of Fianna Fáil from March 2011 to June 2011, Minister for Justice, Equality and Law Reform from 2007 to 2008 and Minister of State for Children from 2002 to 2007.
-He served as a Teachta Dála (TD) for the Dublin West constituency from 1996 to 2011.
+Brian Joseph Lenihan (21 May 1959 – 10 June 2011) was an Irish Fianna Fáil politician who served as Minister for Finance from 2008 to 2011, Deputy leader of Fianna Fáil from March 2011 to June 2011, Minister for Justice, Equality and Law Reform from 2007 to 2008 and Minister of State for Children from 2002 to 2007.
+He served as a Teachta Dála (TD) for the Dublin West constituency from 1996 until his death in 2011.

 Early and private life

 Born in Dublin in 1959, Lenihan grew up in Athlone, County Westmeath until the age of 12, attending the local Marist Brothers primary school.
 He was then educated at Belvedere College, where he was school captain, then at Trinity College Dublin where he obtained an LL.B. (first class).
 He was elected a foundation scholar of the college in 1979.
 While in Trinity, he was Treasurer of the College Historical Society.
 Lenihan was later awarded an LL.M. (first class) at Sidney Sussex College, Cambridge and was called to the Irish Bar by the Honorable Society of King's Inns.

 He began lecturing law at Trinity College Dublin in 1984 and in the same year was called to the Irish Bar.
 From 1992 to 1995, he was a member of the Criminal Injuries Compensation Tribunal and the Garda Síochána Complaints Appeal Board, and in 1997 he became a Senior Counsel.

-Lenihan was married to Circuit Court Judge Patricia Ryan.
-They had one son named Tom and one daughter named Claire.
+Lenihan married Circuit Court judge Patricia Ryan in 1997; and they had two children.

 In December 2009, he was diagnosed with pancreatic cancer.

 Early political career

-Lenihan is a member of a famous Irish political dynasty.
-His father Brian Lenihan Snr, first elected in 1957, was a cabinet Minister for over twenty-five years, Tánaiste, MEP, and a candidate for President in the 1990 election.
+Lenihan is a member of an Irish political family.
+His father Brian Lenihan Snr, first elected in 1957, was a cabinet Minister for over twenty-five years, Tánaiste, MEP, and a candidate for president in the 1990 election.
 His grandfather was Patrick Lenihan, who followed his son into the Dáil, serving as a TD from 1965 until 1970.
-Lenihan's aunt Mary O'Rourke was first elected as a TD in 1982, served for a time in the Senate, and is also a former cabinet Minister.
+Lenihan's aunt Mary O'Rourke was first elected as a TD in 1982, served for a time in the Senate, and is also a former cabinet minister.
 His brother Conor was a TD from 1997 to 2011 and served as a Minister of State.
 Despite these facts, Lenihan said that he resented any implication that he was a member of the political establishment.